 Brochure websites are good for about as long as the tide is out, but at the first change in online technology, or needs change in the organization, the waves roll in and smash the site.

 Professional website developers should never build sites that are not future-proofed.
-That means using less than the latest and best technologies and best practices.
+That means your site should never have less than the latest and best technologies and best practices.
 Companies that build websites that don’t stand up to the waves of progress, are robbing companies of their hard earned cash.

 Once in a while, I think about these unicorn hunters and check online to see if they found a company to do them a disservice, or if they finally figured out what they really needed.
 About 85% of the time they have invested heavily in a company that promises to help them find the unicorn.
 I wish them the best on their journey.

-In the meantime, if you can tell me what “slick, kick-ass” design is, please let me know below.
-It’s still bugging me.
+In the meantime, if you can tell me what “slick, kick-ass” design is, please do in the comments below.